meshcloud/meshcloud-docs/docs/meshstack.openstack.index.md

 If the KToken expires, the OIDC/Keystone Token Exchange (steps 6-8) must be executed again.
 Once the OIDC token has expired, the user must authenticate again to the keycloak.

 ![OpenStack Communication](assets/os-communication.png)

+## Authorization

+As OpenStack has to scope authorization to a specific project, the token from the meshIdB is also scoped to a specific project in the request.
+The project information can then be read from the **MC_PROJECTS** claim in the token provided by the meshIdB.
+OpenStack maps this attribute to a local Group associated with the project, that contains the previously mentioned roles.

+Project Users get the following OpenStack roles:

+- _member_
+- heat_stack_owner
+- creator

+The actual access rights associated with these roles are managed by the OpenStack instance and are not part of meshStack.

+More details about the User Federation with OpenStack can be found [here](meshstack.openstack.index.md).